someobserver/recurgence/pathologies/index.md

 **Under-constraint preventing stabilization.** These systems have all the ingredients for coherent meaning but insufficient boundaries to channel that potential into lasting form.
 Like removing $N$ banks from a river, meaning flows everywhere and settles nowhere.

-- **Attractor Splintering** — Too many competing possibilities prevent sustained focus on any single path
+- **Attractor Splintering**: Too many competing possibilities prevent sustained focus on any single path
-- **Coherence Dissolution** — Meaning hemorrhages faster than it can stabilize into coherent structure
+- **Coherence Dissolution**: Meaning hemorrhages faster than it can stabilize into coherent structure
-- **Reference Decay** — Connections between insights slowly fade, leaving knowledge archipelagoed
+- **Reference Decay**: Connections between insights slowly fade, leaving knowledge archipelagoed

 More: [Fragmentation](/pathologies/fragmentation/)

 ## [Inflation Pathologies](/pathologies/inflation/)

-**Runaway autopoiesis without regulatory constraint.** These are semantic cancer—the generative mechanisms that create new meaning break free from the wisdom and humility that should regulate them, ending in malignant coherence that's lost touch with reality.
+**Runaway autopoiesis without regulatory constraint.** These are semantic cancer.
+In this case, the generative mechanisms that create new meaning break free from the wisdom and humility that should regulate them, ending in malignant coherence that's lost touch with reality.

-- **Delusional Expansion** — Unconstrained meaning generation creates internally consistent but externally decoupled realities
+- **Delusional Expansion**: Unconstrained meaning generation creates internally consistent but externally decoupled realities
-- **Semantic Hypercoherence** — Over-coherence with suppressed boundary permeability prevents metabolizing new information
+- **Semantic Hypercoherence**: Over-coherence with suppressed boundary permeability prevents metabolizing new information
-- **Recurgent Parasitism** — Local semantic mass growth at the expense of the broader semantic ecology
+- **Recurgent Parasitism**: Local semantic mass growth at the expense of the broader semantic ecology

 More: [Inflation](/pathologies/inflation/)